Moreno de Souza: Dor Mhoineachi Rotti

-Dor Mhoineachi Rotti, a Konkani monthly magazine started in 1915 in Karachi by Padre Vincent Lobo and dedicated to spread the devotion of the Sacred Heart of Jesus, was shifted to Bombay around 1960.
-In 1964, Fr.
-Moreno was given charge of it and he moved into the old Jesuit 'Professed house' in the then almost deserted and desolate Velha Goa in 1964.
+Dor Mhoineachi Rotti, a Konkani monthly magazine started in 1915 in Karachi, British India by Padre Vincent Lobo and dedicated to spread the devotion of the Sacred Heart of Jesus, was shifted to Bombay around 1960.
+In 1964, de Souza was given charge of it and he moved into the old Jesuit 'Professed house' in the then almost deserted and desolate Velha Goa in 1964.
 He nourished it with his love and care and edited it for around 42 years until mid-2006.

 Besides he was the first person to use the term Old Goa, for Velha Goa, when he printed Old Goa as the address for the monthly in the 1960s.
 It led to problems in the mail services, as letters were being returned, as the postal officials did not realise it referred to Velha Goa in English.
 Velha Goa is the Portuguese name, which was used for more than a century.
 In his later years he said that he now prefers the Konkani names Adlem Gõy or Pornnem Gõi to Old Goa.
 Konkani was very dear to his heart.